rosedrnd/rosedrnd/README.md

 Pronouns: I prefer She/her.

 I like poems.
-Sharing you some words of wisdom from Khalil Gibran:
+Here are some words of wisdom from Khalil Gibran:
 >No man can reveal to you aught but that which already
 >lies half asleep in the dawning of your knowledge.
 <!--